 Below are descriptions of the data points that will be collected in the accompanying Excel spreadsheet and, ultimately, used in each school's analyses.
 For several of the items, we have included examples and guidance to assist you in completing the spreadsheet.
-Data should be provided for students who matriculated in Fall 2014 through Fall 2019.
+Data should be provided for students who matriculated in Fall 2015 through Fall 2020.

-We are asking that data be transferred to us by March 17, 2023; however, we understand that this is a sizeable data request and can be flexible if you need more time.
+The preferred deadline for submitting data is March 1, 2024; however, we understand that this is a sizeable data request and can be flexible if you need more time.
+Please note that data received after the deadline will be analyzed on a first come, first served basis.